 COLUMN D. Stumpage Value.
-Enter the stumpage value for the correct species, quality code and haul zone from the Stumpage Value Table.
+Enter the stumpage value for the correct species and haul zone from the Stumpage Value Table.

 COLUMN E. Total Adjustment Amount.
-This is the amount transferred from Block 11, Line F as an adjustment to the stumpage value for all sawlog species reported.
+This is the amount transferred from Block 11, Line G as an adjustment to the stumpage value for all sawlog species reported.